alexmtaft/t-018-challenger-hellcat/README.md

 there also looked like some burned spots in the white PLA. i suspect a warped end caught the extruder as it was moving into place and knocked it off.

+attempt2:
+* extruder temp = 200.0c -> 190.0c
-attempt2: print only the 4 wheels in isolation; will print the body separately in case another print fails. leaving all the other print settings the same and will apply glue a bit better to prevent warping from the bed.
+wheels only; printing only the 4 wheels in isolation; will print the body separately in case another print fails. brought extruder temp down to 190c to prevent the pla burn. leaving all the other print settings the same and will apply glue a bit better to prevent warping from the bed.

+body print:
+* extruder temp = 190.0c
+* layer height = .1mm (reduce time from ~17hr -> ~9). .04mm layer height shouldnt make huge difference in quality
+since sanding/priming/paint will take place.